subhadeep-123/DevOps-SRE-Notes/Notes.md

 ## Prometheus Fundamentals

+### Overview

 1. **Prometheus** is an open-source monitoring system for collecting and querying metrics data.
 2. It supports **alerting** based on metric thresholds.
 3. Prometheus **scrapes** metrics from configured targets via an HTTP endpoint.
 4. Scraped data is stored in a **time-series database** and queried using **PromQL** (Prometheus Query Language).

+Prometheus is designed to monitor **numeric time-series data**, such as:

+* Events
+* System Logs
+* Traces

+---

+### Prometheus Architecture

+The main server consists of three core components:

+* **Retrieval**: Scrapes metric data.
+* **Time-Series Database**: Stores the metric data.
+* **HTTP Server**: Handles PromQL queries.

+Additional components include:

+1. **Exporters**: Lightweight processes that run on the target system to expose metrics.
+Prometheus pulls this data; targets never push it.
+2. **PushGateway**: Used for short-lived jobs that can’t be scraped in time.
+Jobs push metrics to PushGateway, and Prometheus pulls from it.
+3. **Service Discovery**: Dynamically provides a list of targets to scrape, avoiding the need for hardcoded target lists.
+4. **AlertManager**: Receives alerts triggered by Prometheus and handles notifications via SMS, email, or SMTP.
+5. **PromQL**: The query language used by visualization tools to fetch data for dashboards.

+---

+### Collecting Metrics

+Prometheus collects metrics by sending HTTP requests to the `/metrics` endpoint of target clients.
+This path can be configured based on specific setups.

+---

+### Exporters

+Many systems don’t expose metrics natively. **Exporters** gather system metrics and expose them in a format that Prometheus can understand.

+**Popular exporters include:**

+1. Node Exporter (Linux servers)
+2. Windows Exporter
+3. MySQL Exporter
+4. Apache Exporter
+5. HAProxy Exporter

+---

+### Client Libraries

+Exporters are not suitable for custom applications.
+For these, Prometheus provides **client libraries** that developers can use to expose custom application metrics.

+**Official client libraries are available for most major programming languages.**